guillermolissa/honeycomb/README.md

         │   └── train_cvmodel.py
         │   └── random_search.py
         │
         └── fold                    <- Scripts to create folds from datasets

 --------

 # honeycomb

+Honeycomb is a simple Machine learning framework with the aim to have a simple but useful starting point for data science projects and kaggle competitions.
+Some things have be borrow from other projects and have been adapted to it.